Uniswap/docs/docs/V3/reference/libraries/SecondsOutside.md

 spent outside the tick.

 The mapping uses int24 for keys since ticks are represented as int24 and there are 8 (2^3) values per word.
+Note "seconds outside" is always a relative measurement, only consistent for as long as a the lower tick and upper tick have gross liquidity greater than 0.

 ## Functions
 ### initialize